imazen/resizer/README.md

 Starting with ImageResizer v5, you'll want to avoid nuget.packages and use the ProjectReference format instead in your projects.

-If you can't use ProjectReference, you'll have to install these in each of your final exeuctable/test/web project(s).

 ```
 PM> Install-Package Imageflow.NativeRuntime.win-x86 -pre
 PM> Install-Package Imageflow.NativeRuntime.win-x86_64 -pre